pradyutnair/Data-Challenge-2/README.md

 ### Step 3

 The features were then manually input into a csv file and aggregated with the index set to a YYYY-MM format.
-The final dataset has five columns with the first one being the Month (Index) and the last attribute being the target variable.
+The final dataset `new_final.csv` has five columns with the first one being the Month (Index) and the last attribute being the target variable.